 - Sweet Potato Dog Treats: Substitute the banana for sweet potatoes.

-- Cranberries: Does your pooch hate cranberries?
+- Cranberries: Does your pooch find cranberries too tart?
 No problem.
 How about using some grated fresh apples, finely diced carrots, or grated cauliflower instead?
 All great options.

-This easy dog biscuit recipe is not a substitute for dog food.
+NOT A SUBSTITUTE FOR DOG FOOD!
+This easy dog biscuit recipe is a treat and not a substitute for dog food.

 Homemade Peanut Butter Dog Treats (Biscuits)